 At the Data Lake Summit, Caleb Jones, Senior Staff Software Architect, The Walt Disney Company, said:

 “Domain-driven data platform aligns data and product source or target experts.
-It aligns architectural and product evolution.
+It aligns with architectural and product evolution.
 The data lake also decouples domains so they can evolve independently, creates teams that are more focused, specialized, and have expertise around the domains and also gives product domains greater autonomy in their backlogs.”

 Let’s take a closer look at the benefits of data lake characteristics: